Stivo/DeScaBaTo/README.md

 ### Compilation
 You will need sbt to compile or to set up eclipse or intellij idea. sbt pack will create a folder which can be zipped and distributed.
 The project is split up into three parts:

 - core: The backup logic and command line interface
-- browser: A visual browser for the backups
+- fuse: A fuse filesystem implementation so the backup can be browsed as a normal folder
 - integrationtest: A test that runs backups, tests the integrity of them and then restores them.
 Lets the process crash while backing up.

 ### Implementation idea
 The current implementation finds all the files in a directory and hashes them block wise.
 A block contains a fixed number of bytes of a certain file.
 To describe a file, the metadata and the hash of the needed blocks are used.